soroswap/docs/02-soroswap-vs-uniswapV2/02-analizing_uniswapv2_pair_contract_part_2.md

 ___
 ___

 ## Protocol Fee Mechanism: Mint Fee Implemented!

-Uniswap V2 incorporates a protocol fee of 0.05%, which can be toggled on or off.
+UniswapV2 incorporates a protocol fee of 0.05%, which can be toggled on or off.
 When activated, this fee is routed to an address, `feeTo`, specified in the factory contract.
 Initially, `feeTo` isn't set, and hence, no fees are collected.
-There is a designated address, `feeToSetter`, with the power to invoke the `setFeeTo` function on the Uniswap V2 factory contract, altering the `feeTo` value. `feeToSetter` can also change its own address via the `setFeeToSetter` function.
+There is a designated address, `feeToSetter`, with the power to invoke the `setFeeTo` function on the UniswapV2 factory contract, altering the `feeTo` value. `feeToSetter` can also change its address via the `setFeeToSetter` function.

 ```javascript